GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.

-**Azure Security Center**: With [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro), customers can centrally apply and manage security policies across workloads, limit exposure to threats, and detect and respond to attacks.
+**Azure Security Center**: With [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro), this solution can centrally apply and manage security policies across workloads, limit exposure to threats, and detect and respond to attacks.
 Additionally, Azure Security Center accesses existing configurations of Azure services to provide configuration and service recommendations to help improve security posture and protect data.

 Azure Security Center uses a variety of detection capabilities to alert customers of potential attacks targeting their environments.
 These alerts contain valuable information about what triggered the alert, the resources targeted, and the source of the attack.
 Azure Security Center has a set of [predefined security alerts](https://docs.microsoft.com/en-us/azure/security-center/security-center-alerts-type), which are triggered when a threat, or suspicious activity takes place.
 [Custom alert rules](https://docs.microsoft.com/en-us/azure/security-center/security-center-custom-alert) in Azure Security Center allow customers to define new security alerts based on data that is already collected from their environment.